jasperhabicht/leporello/README.md

 The command `\leporellocolordefine` takes three arguments, the first being the name of the color to be defined.
 The second argument takes the color model (for example `rgb` or `cmyk`) and the third argument takes the color values.
 For more information about which color models are supported, please refer to the documentation of the `l3color` module.

 The command `\leporellocolorselect` takes the name of the previously defined color as argument.
 All following objects are affected by this color setting.
 To colorize only a few letters, use curly braces for grouping.

+### Restoring justified typesetting

+In order to restore justified typesetting after having set `\raggedright`, `\raggedleft` or `\centering`, the packages defines the command `\leporellojustified` which restores the default justified typesetting style of TeX.

 ### Defining styles